en

 Do not take pictures with mobile phones: Some Sumo stables allow you to take pictures with a digital camera but you should check before taking any photos.

-Do not take video: It is strictly forbidden to take video with any device.
+Do not take videos: It is strictly forbidden to make videos with any device.

 Do not talk: For the total concentration of the wrestlers, you have to be quiet.